nahanoo/SeqFollower/docs/docs/index.md

 ## Contributing

-The development of StrucFollower takes place on [GitHub](https://github.com/nahanoo/StrucFollower).
+The development of SeqFollower takes place on [GitHub](https://github.com/nahanoo/SeqFollower).
 Head over there if you are interested in the code or want to contribute to the project.